rjankie/qafedev.github.io/08_02_CustomizeStyling.md

 Note that the file extension `less` exposes its interior format: it's basic CSS combined with more powerful extension provided by `Less` (see http://lesscss.org/).

 The style sheet `qafe.less` is the starting point for altering the complete look and feel.
 Though the images can be found in the aforementioned location, they are being referred to in this style sheet.

+Before adapting the style sheet make sure you're using your own copy by copying the file to `src/main/webapp` of your project.
+That way the QAFE platform version of `qafe.less` (or any other static file) remains the blueprint for any QAFE project you start.
+Your project's copy of `qafe.less` gets preference over the one from QAFE platform.

 For example, the background images that can be found in the Hello World window are defined in the style sheet like this:
 ```css